kravchik/moveen/index.md

-Moveen - the engine for automatic animation of any models.
+Moveen (working title) - the engine for automatic animation of any models.
 You just connect your model, and it comes alive.
 The engine controls it in real-time, which includes: stepping on any surface and at any speed, responding to recoils, hits and other external influences,